In a perfect world, Alan Hunt would buy only diskless IBM BladeCenter server blades and boot off an EqualLogic IP SAN, simplifying his IT operations.

 Disk drives are "the only mechanical thing on the blade, and mechanical things fail," says Tim Dougherty, director of IBM BladeCenter marketing.
 Disk drives also consume power, impede airflow and inhibit density.
 "The right thing [to do] is to get the disk off the blade," he says.

-Compounding Hunt's boot-from-SAN problems was that there were no iSCSI adapters in a blade form factor until recently. iSCSI adapters, which allow you to toggle the boot order, have
+Compounding Hunt's boot-from-SAN problems was that there were no iSCSI adapters in a blade form factor until recently. iSCSI adapters, which allow you to toggle the boot order, have emerged as the de facto way to boot from an IP SAN.

 This summer, QLogic introduced an iSCSI adapter for IBM BladeCenter.
 The SANblade QMC4052 is a 1Gb/sec NIC that offloads TCP/IP and iSCSI processing, and is available for Windows, Solaris or Linux.
 QLogic wouldn't comment on whether it's developing an iSCSI host bus adapter (HBA) for blade vendors like Dell and Hewlett-Packard, but according to Frank Berry, QLogic's VP of corporate marketing, "HBAs with the capability to offload both iSCSI and TCP/IP processing ... will be useful in any blade server supporting external iSCSI storage."